NatanMoura77/Pokedex-Gadget/README.md

 # Pokedex-Gadget
-First Front-End project.
+Second Front-End project.
 A Pokedex where we can see the Pokemons like in the anime.